mechabubba/bomo/README.md

 ## install

 - Install [node.js](https://nodejs.org), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [pnpm](https://pnpm.io/installation), and [git](https://git-scm.com/downloads)
 - Clone via `git clone https://github.com/mechabubba/bomo.git`
 - Run `npm install` or `pnpm install` in the root to install dependencies
 - If you want, copy & rename `template.env` to `.env` to edit whatever variables you want before starting.
 If you don't, it'll do this for you without changing anything
 - Run `node index.js` or `npm start` to start the server and you're good to go
 - To change the port or persist data to a database, edit your `.env` file
   - The `DB` variable is a [keyv connection string](https://www.npmjs.com/package/keyv#usage).
 Read up on usage there and make sure to install the appropriate storage adapter as a dependency
+- environment variables are strings, not json. so DEV=false wouldn't work and Boolean("false") is true, but DEV= and Boolean(process.env.dev) is false, simple solution is use process.env.dev === "true" which will be true if true and false if anything else

 ## update